 For example, an organization has 500,000 employees sitting at different geographic locations.
 The organization wishes to make certain amendments in its human resource policy, but before they roll out the change, they want to know if the employees will be happy with the change or not.
 However, reaching out to all 500,000 employees is a tedious task.
-This is where probability sampling comes handy.
-A sample from the larger population i.e., from 500,000 employees, is chosen.
+This is where probability sampling comes in handy.
+A sample from a larger population i.e., from 500,000 employees, is chosen.
 This sample will represent the population.
 Deploy a survey now to the sample.

 From the responses received, management will now be able to know whether employees in that organization are happy or not about the amendment.

-1. Choose your population of interest carefully: Carefully think and choose from the population, people you believe whose opinions should be collected and then include them in the sample.
+- Choose your population of interest carefully: Carefully think and choose from the population of people you believe whose opinions should be collected.
+Then include them in the sample.

 - Determine a suitable sample frame: Your frame should consist of a sample from your population of interest and no one from outside to collect accurate data.

-3. Select your sample and start your survey: It can sometimes be challenging to find the proper sample and determine a suitable sample frame.
+- Select your sample and start your survey: It can sometimes be challenging to find the proper sample and determine a suitable sample frame.
 Even if all factors are in your favor, there may be unforeseen issues like the cost factors, quality of respondents, and quickness to respond.
-Getting a sample to respond accurately to a probability survey might be difficult but not impossible.
+Getting a sample to respond accurately to a probability survey might be difficult, but possible.

 But, in most cases, drawing a probability sample will save you time, money, and a lot of frustration.
 You probably can’t send surveys to everyone, but you can always give everyone a chance to participate.
 This is what a probability sample is all about.

 When to use Probability Sampling?